griffithlab/genviz.org/_posts/0001-02-01-Review_of_Central_Concepts.md

 ### Genomic annotation resources, browsers, etc.

-A common task in genomic analysis and interpretation is collating information to visualize.
+A common task in genomic analysis and interpretation is collating sequence features or other information to visualize.
 For example you may have a genomic position and want to know if it is on a gene, the conservation at that position, etc. There are quite a few annotation resources available for this task.
 In this course we will focus on the ensembl [variant effect predictor](http://www.ensembl.org/info/docs/tools/vep/index.html) however a few other resources are listed below.

 * [Variant Effect Predictor](http://www.ensembl.org/info/docs/tools/vep/index.html) (VEP)
 * [ANNOVAR](http://annovar.openbioinformatics.org/en/latest/)
 * [biomart](http://www.biomart.org/)
 * UCSC [Variant Annotation Integrator](https://genome.ucsc.edu/cgi-bin/hgVai)

-In the same vein, it is often beneficial to view actual sequence data, again there are many resources available for this, we'll go over these within the course.
+In the same vein, it is often beneficial to view your reference genome or actual sequence data, again there are many resources available for this, we'll go over these within the course.

 * [UCSC Genome Browser](https://genome.ucsc.edu/index.html)
 * [Ensembl Web Browser](http://www.ensembl.org/index.html)